pacav69/SetupS.Project_DevelopersPack/Instructions.md

 The files will be moved to the files directory for later upload to the respective websites for distrubution.

+this will also upload to LastOS Forum at the end of cleanup

 ## Update changelog